epinio/docs/docs/howtos/provision_external_ip_for_local_kubernetes.md

 ## Provision of External IP for LoadBalancer service type in Kubernetes

-Some local kubernetes platforms do not have the ability to provide external IP address when you create a kubernetes service with `LoadBalancer` service type.
-The following steps will enable this ability for different local kubernetes platforms.
-Follow these steps before installing epinio.
+Some platforms for deploying local Kubernetes clusters do not have the ability to provide external IP addresses when creating Kubernetes services with service type `LoadBalancer`.
+The following steps will enable this ability for various platforms.
+Follow these steps before installing Epinio.

 ### K3s/K3d

-* Provision of LoadBalancer IP is enabled by default in K3s/K3d.
+* Provision of LoadBalancer IP is enabled by default.

-### Minikube

-See [Install Epinio on Minikube](install_epinio_on_minikube.md) on how to configure minikube.

 ### Kind